Sec. 45L Energy-Efficient New Home Credit

 By Denise M. Holmes, CPA | Tax Partner | Real Estate & Construction Industry Team | January 2015

 Southern Development Homes, a Charlottesville, Virginia homebuilder, is focused on conscious building.
 Their homes are designed to be durable and energy-efficient.
 This energy-efficient approach has benefited the contractor in substantial tax savings by claiming the Sec.
 45L energy-efficient new home tax credit on six of the homes the developer built-in 2014.
 If your company is focused on energy-efficient home building, you may be eligible to take advantage of the tax credit.

 What Makes a New Home Eligible for the Tax Credit?

-- An eligible contractor is the person that constructed a qualified energy efficient home, or produced a qualified energy efficient home that is a manufactured home.
-A person must own and have a basis in the qualified energy efficient home during its construction to qualify as an eligible contractor with respect to the home.
+- An eligible contractor is a person that constructed a qualified energy-efficient home or produced a qualified energy-efficient home that is a manufactured home.
+A person must own and have a basis in the qualified energy-efficient home during its construction to qualify as an eligible contractor with respect to the home.